trulow/onePaceTorrentExtractor/README.md

-# onePaceMagnetExtractor
+# onePaceTorrentExtractor

-A script to extract magnet links from the OnePace site.
+A script to extract torrent links from the OnePace site.

 ## Overview

-This script allows users to easily gather magnet links from the [OnePace website](https://onepace.net/watch) without manually searching for each episode's link.
+This script allows users to easily gather torrent links from the [OnePace website](https://onepace.net/watch) without manually searching for each episode's link.

 ## Requirements